TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 - To customize the website :

-   - Modify the HTML in `index.html` to update your project descriptions, images and content.
+   - Modify the HTML in the file to update your project descriptions, images and content.

-   - Adjust the CSS in the `style.css` file to change the styling and appearance of the website.
+   - Adjust the CSS in the file to change the styling and appearance of the website.

-   - Utilize JavaScript in the `index.html` file for any interactive features you wish to add.
+   - Utilize JavaScript in the file for any interactive features you wish to add.

 ## Technologies